ARM-DOE/ADI_OSX/README.md

   vap to verify the ADI installation worked properly.*

 - untar the file and copy the resulting `adi_home` directory to somewhere you want to work from, say, `~/Documents` or your home directory in /Users, i.e. `~`.
 These instructions will assume you copied it into `~`.
 - A core database named dsdb has been provided in /usr/local/share.
-Create the directory path ~/adi_home/data/db/sqlite
+Create the directory path ~/adi_home/data/db/sqlite, `mkdir -p ~/adi_home/data/db/sqlite`
 - Copy the core dsdb into it`cp /usr/local/share/dsdb   ~/adi_home/data/db/sqlite/dsdb.sqlite`
 - Enter your home directory and create a new file named .db_connect with the following entries
   - dsdb_data    sqlite    ~/adi_home/data/db/sqlite/dsdb.sqlite